 Master the dypt layout

-Let's take a look at the dypt layout and how to navigate around.
-It's where you can create tasks, view your calendar and generally manage your tasks.
+Let's take a look at the dypt app layout and how to navigate around.
+It's where you can create tasks, view your dashboard, plan from your calendar, manage settings and generally stay on top of your tasks.

-dypt on mobile is designed to be used with one hand.
-Great for quickly adding tasks and viewing your calendar on the go.
+The mobile layout is designed to be used with one hand.
+It's useful for quickly adding tasks, checking what is due and reviewing your calendar while you're on the go.

-dypt on desktop is designed to be used with a mouse and keyboard.
-Great for navigating with speed and maximising your productivity.
+The desktop layout is designed to be used with a mouse and keyboard.
+It's useful when you want more space for navigation, task lists and keyboard-driven workflows.

 Key pages

-The dypt home is made up of a number of pages.
+The dypt app is made up of a number of pages.
 Each page has a specific purpose.
 Here's a quick overview of each page.

 Dashboard